Powerlearnproject/se-day1-assignment-PeterOrion/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a discipline that applies engineering principles to create, design, test, deploy, and maintain software systems.
+Importance in the Technology Industry
+Ensures Software Reliability & Quality – Software engineering practices help create robust applications that run correctly and efficiently.
+Scalability & Maintainability – Well-engineered software can be updated and built upon without frustration, meaning that it is capable of being utilized for extended spans of time.
+Cost & Time Efficiency – Following standard methodologies like Agile or DevOps keeps costs low and quickly delivers the product.
+Security & Risk Management – Security features are put in place to protect software from vulnerabilities and web attacks.
+Drives Innovation – From machine learning to cloud computing, software engineering propels the revolution in innovation.
+Enhances User Experience – Well-designed software optimizes usability, performance, and accessibility for end users.

 Identify and describe at least three key milestones in the evolution of software engineering.